ZdenekSkulinek/WebAssemblyCube/Readme.md

 WebAssembly cube - The WebGL example
 ====================================

 For a longer time, I was unable fo found openGL example with **WebAssembly** technology.
-So I just wite it.
+So I just write it.
 Please consider is as a small "Hello world" example with graphics.

 ![Cube example](cube_md.png)